nus-cs3281/website/schedule/index-cs3282.md

 **Talk structure**

 1. :dart: The talk is well-structured and aims for high impact.
-   1. :bulb: Document all the important elements of PUMA given below (listed in the order one would define each when planning the talk structure) as an extra/hidden slide in the slide deck (for verification/grading purposes)
+   1. :bulb: Document the following elements an extra/hidden slide in the slide deck (for verification/grading purposes)
       * Intended impact:
          * Know
          * Believe